 There are three main types of espresso coffee machines – manual, capsule/pod and automatic – meaning there will be some parts that exist on some models and others that don’t (fewer components to clean, woohoo!).
 With some coffee machines costing $5,000 or more, it’s in your interest to keep it clean and working for as long as possible.

 Anything that is used in the process of producing espresso coffee should be wiped frequently to remove grinds and oils that are left behind.
-It’s recommended that if you have an automatic machine, to clean it every day and rinse it after each drink.
+It’s recommended that if you have an automatic machine, clean it every day and rinse it after each drink.

-- Wash any removable parts
+- Basic removable wash: wash any removable parts

 - Clean each component: thoroughly clean the housing, water tank and drip tray with a wet cloth when required.
 Never use solvents or abrasives on the outer machine surface.
 With some coffee machines, the spout outlet can also be removed for ease of washing